Kipt/BEdit/LayoutLanguage.md

 #### Assignment Expressions

 Local variables (and struct paramters) may be mutated through assignment expressions.
 These are in the form `variable-name` `=` `integer-expression`.
-The Layout Language doens't support `++i` or similar, currently you have to write the longer expression.
+The Layout Language doesn't support `++i` or similar, currently you have to write the longer expression.

 ```C++
 struct Foo